Pennsylvania’s First Offense DUI Program (ARD)

 - DUI with drugs: 60 days

-During the preliminary hearing, you will be ordered to attend what’s called CRN (Court Reporting Network) evaluation.
-The CRN evaluation is a self-reporting alcohol evaluation, meaning you’ll have to answer questions and submit paperwork detailing your alcohol consumption.
+During the preliminary hearing, you will be ordered to attend what is called CRN (Court Reporting Network) evaluation.
+The CRN evaluation is a self-reporting alcohol evaluation, meaning you will have to answer questions and submit paperwork detailing your alcohol consumption.
 Depending on your CRN evaluation in conjunction with your BAC, you may be ordered to attend 16 to 32 hours of Alcohol Highway Safety Classes.
 You may also be ordered to receive counseling, and may be required to perform community service and pay a fine of roughly $1,400.